ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 ## Before you begin

-You need atleast 30 GB of free disk space on your machine to build the software stack.
+You need atleast 30 GB of free disk space on your machine to build the Arm CCA reference software stack.

 Install the necessary packages: